rusriver/config/README.md

 Package config provides convenient access methods to configuration stored as JSON or YAML.

-This is a fork of the A fork of [olebedev/config](https://github.com/olebedev/config), which in turn is a fork of [original version](https://github.com/moraes/config).
+This is a fork of [olebedev/config](https://github.com/olebedev/config), which in turn is a fork of [original version](https://github.com/moraes/config).

+It has incompatibilities with the original(s), and quite an extended functionality.